Nexora (NEX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Nexora Historical Price

-According to the latest data gathered on Nexora live price page, the current price of Nexora is 0.239355USD.
+According to the latest data gathered on Nexora live price page, the current price of Nexora is 0.232095USD.
 The circulating supply of Nexora(NEX) is

 In the past 24 hours, Nexora has shown a price movement of